Resale Flats may be Cheaper, Hassle-free

 The biggest advantage of a resale property is that you can move in immediately.
 The carpet area may be higher and there would be better clarity on your cash outflows.
 Last but not the least, you get what you see.

-have been several instances of builders promising to complete the project in a particular period, but failing to stick to the deadline.
+With an under-construction property, the end product may not be what is promised to you.
+There have been several instances of builders promising to complete the project in a particular period, but failing to stick to the deadline.
 Also, there have been instances of buyers being cheated on the carpet area.

 Such things would take a toll on your finances as well as your mental health.